 In Lleida – Alguaire Airport we are working to reduce Greenhouse Gas (GHG) emissions at all levels through various measures including: replacing all auxiliary machinery with equipment powered by renewable energy sources; expanding existing photovoltaic plants; exploring opportunities with green hydrogen and sustainable energy solutions to attract innovative aviation projects willing to test in our facilities.
 In relation to the airport charges, we are drafting a new framework accounting for the GHG generation of the different operations.

 Together with Air bp, we are working to become an airport leader in the provision of sustainable aviation fuel (SAF).
 Stay tuned, as we hope to announce exciting news in this space soon.
-On the top of that, we trust bp as an innovative partner and the company is already a member of our advisory board for green hydrogen projects we are currently working on.
+We trust bp as an innovative partner.

 At Lleida airport, we aim to consolidate the transition of the airport towards an industrial hub with a focus on maintenance, repair and overhaul (MRO) activities.
 Beyond that, we are also collaborating with entrepreneurial and emerging companies to explore new and innovative technologies.
 This includes working with companies developing engines for rockets as we look to make our mark in the space exploration industry.
 Urban air mobility – primarily with drone testing – is another area we’re exploring and we remain committed to investigating opportunities for renewable energy sources, such as green hydrogen and SAF and providing a testbed for other companies to trial their technologies in a live airport environment.